Budget Beaches of Sayulita, Mexico

-The jungle roads make for great off road riding.
+The jungle roads make for great off-road riding.
 In fact, most cycling will feel like off-road.
 For longer rides, try the road to Punta de Mita.
 You can go as far as the village of Higuera Blanca about a two-hour ride or all the way to Punta Mita (about three times farther).

 One of the easiest ways to find Sayulita's more secluded beaches is by kayak.
 From the main beach, it is easy to kayak to around the rocky point to Playa de Los Muertos and beyond to Las Cargadas.
-If you want do a day-long trip, continue around the next point to Carrizitos.
+If you want to do a day-long trip, continue around the next point to Carrizitos.
 Short lessons are always provided before you go out on the water.

 TOURING AND LOCAL OUTFITTERS